rust-lang/book/src/ch04-01-what-is-ownership.md

 learn about how to add the `Copy` annotation to your type, see [“Derivable Traits”][derivable-traits]<!-- ignore --> in Appendix C.

-So what types are `Copy`?
-You can check the documentation for the given type to be sure, but as a general rule, any group of simple scalar values can be `Copy`, and nothing that requires allocation or is some form of resource is `Copy`.
-Here are some of the types that are `Copy`:
+So what types are `Copy`able?
+You can check the documentation for the given type to be sure, but as a general rule:

+1. Any group of simple scalar values can have the `Copy` trait,
+2. Nothing that requires allocation or is some form of resource is `Copy`able.

+Here are some of the types that are `Copy`able:

 * All the integer types, such as `u32`.
 * The Boolean type, `bool`, with values `true` and `false`.